metio/terraform-provider-k8s/docs/resources/postgres_operator_crunchydata_com_postgres_cluster_v1beta1.md

 - `files` (Attributes List) Files allows the user to mount projected volumes into the pgAdmin container so that files can be referenced by pgAdmin as needed. (see [below for nested schema](#nestedatt--spec--user_interface--pg_admin--topology_spread_constraints--files))
 - `ldap_bind_password` (Attributes) A Secret containing the value for the LDAP_BIND_PASSWORD setting.
 More info: https://www.pgadmin.org/docs/pgadmin4/latest/ldap.html (see [below for nested schema](#nestedatt--spec--user_interface--pg_admin--topology_spread_constraints--ldap_bind_password))
-- `settings` (Map of String) Settings for the pgAdmin server process.
+- `settings` (Dynamic) Settings for the pgAdmin server process.
 Keys should be uppercase and values must be constants.
 More info: https://www.pgadmin.org/docs/pgadmin4/latest/config_py.html

 <a id="nestedatt--spec--user_interface--pg_admin--topology_spread_constraints--files"></a>
 ### Nested Schema for `spec.user_interface.pg_admin.topology_spread_constraints.files`